Social Context and Ambivalence in Medicine:

 Socially Constructed Decision Making

-Rarely are we privileged a glimpse into the labyrinth of experiences that shape how individual physicians provide care.
+Rarely are we privileged a glimpse such as this into the labyrinth of experiences that shape how individual physicians provide care.
 Rarer still are we offered a broader view of how healthcare teams—each member with their own individual experiences—come together to make decisions.
 It is this broader question about how healthcare teams work together that led Mark de Rond to embed himself in Bastion Medical Hospital near Helmand, Afghanistan, which he documents in Doctors at War: Life and Death in a Field Hospital.
 2

 Context of an Ethnography